Moro-Code/react-forms-materialize-css/README.md

 ## Contributing

 This is a fairly simple project so if you are new to react like me, would like to help and don't know where to start, please feel free to contact me.
-I will also be opening up a series of issues for what I would like to develop.
+I will also be opening up a series of issues for what needs to be developed if you want to open a PR.

 📬 [omar@omarnasr.ca](mailto:omar@omarnasr.ca)
 🐦 [@thenextmusk](https://twiter.com/thenextmusk)